ucd-library/intertwine/README.md

 mklink /D c:\Projects\intertwine\client\public\loader c:\Projects\intertwine\client\public\node_modules\@ucd-lib\cork-app-load\lib
 ```

-Set up webpack to continuously update its bundles.
+4. Set up webpack to continuously update its bundles.
 This command is setup in the `package.json` file at the project's root.

 ```bash
 npm run watch
 ```

-Next navigate to the root directory and run `node server.js`.
+5. Navigate to the root directory and run `node server.js`.

 And you are now running your development setup on `localhost`.